 Option 1: Sharing a PDF by adding a password

-Most professionals assume that adding a password to a PDF sufficiently secures it—and in some cases, password protection does do the trick.
+Most professionals who send sensitive documents, such as CEOs and CFOs, assume that adding a password to a PDF sufficiently secures it—and in some cases, password protection does do the trick.

 What adding a password to a PDF accomplishes is limiting access to that PDF to those who know the password.
 What password protecting a PDF doesn’t accomplish is viewer tracking.
 As the sender of that file, you have no idea which recipients are opening and engaging with that PDF.